VALINT/AVR-EXAMPLES-/README.md

   - Slider with LEDs.

 2. Simple examle work with I/O ports in input mode
-  - Buttons (Reaction on pushed button).
+  - Simple_Buttons (Reaction on pushed button).
+  - Buttons - Simple structure and function who handle short and long click.
+    Example of using is in a Saturn2 project.

 3. Example work with PWM and RGB LED
   - RGB LED controled by PWM signal.